What Does the Spay/Neuter Surgery Involve?

 - All adult animals must have food withdrawn the night before surgery at 12:00 midnight.
 Pets must be kept indoors or confined.
 Any pet that remains outside all night without being confined will not be admitted for surgery.
 Animals 4 months or younger may have food until 6:00 AM the morning of surgery.
 Pets may have water up to the time of surgery.

 - Check-in time for all clients is between 7:00 AM and 7:30 AM.
 You will be processed by number in the order in which you arrive at our clinic.
 Your pet will not be admitted before 7:00 AM.
 If you arrive after 7:30 AM we may not be able to admit your pet for surgery and we will need you to reschedule.
-We have a very strict surgical schedule that must be followed.

 - Please leave your animal in the car until you have completed all of the required paperwork.
 An assistant will advise you when to retrieve your pet.